Ch3rry-Pi3-AI/LLMOps-Multi-AI-Agent/README.md

 └── app/
     ├── main.py
     ├── backend/
+    │   └── api.py                      # NEW: FastAPI backend for agent interaction
     ├── common/
     ├── config/
     ├── core/
-    │   └── ai_agent.py                  # NEW: LangGraph ReAct agent implementation
     └── frontend/
 ```

 ## 🧩 **What Was Added in This Branch**

-### ✔️ `app/core/ai_agent.py`
+### ✔️ `app/backend/api.py`

-This module provides:
+This module provides the project’s first HTTP-facing interface.
+It includes:

-* Initialisation of the selected Groq model
-* Optional TavilySearch tool support
+* A `/chat` POST endpoint
+* Request validation using a Pydantic model (`RequestState`)
+* Model-name validation against `settings.ALLOWED_MODEL_NAMES`
-* Construction of a LangGraph-backed ReAct agent via `create_agent`
+* Invocation of the core agent (`get_response_from_ai_agents`)
-* Execution of the reasoning loop
+* Logging of requests, responses, and warnings
-* Extraction of the final AI-generated message
+* Structured error handling using FastAPI + `CustomException`

-This is the first functional component of the project’s reasoning layer.
+The backend is lightweight, fast, and cleanly integrated with the rest of the project.

 ## 🎯 **Purpose of This Branch**

-To introduce the system’s core AI agent logic and establish the foundation for future multi-agent workflows, orchestration modules, and tool integrations.
+To introduce a stable, well-structured API layer enabling:

+* External applications to interact with the agent
+* Clean separation between backend logic and core agent reasoning
+* A standardised JSON request/response workflow
+* Proper logging and error handling for production use

+This backend will support future branches such as frontend development, multi-agent routing, authentication, or deployment layers.

 ## ✅ **Summary**

-This branch adds the project’s first operational agent module, enabling:
+This branch adds the project’s first backend API component:

+* FastAPI-based HTTP interface
+* Input validation and structured error reporting
-* LangGraph-based reasoning
+* Seamless connection to the LangGraph-based core agent

-* Groq LLM integration
-* Optional real-time web search
-* Clean, documented architecture ready for expansion
+The Multi-AI Agent can now be queried programmatically through a clean, documented API endpoint.